chriscerk/study.mc/public/studymc/README.md

-# studymc - Alt Index
+# Bodyless StudyMc

-This index page must be implaced in the root of /studymc when Laravel is not available.
+This directory is the current clone of the Dev and Prod sites.
+Until the Pharmacy server is updated with a newer version of PHP this is the only way to present the application.